infracamp/infracamp/docs/mission/index.md

 ---
-title: Our Mission: Enterprise open source
+title: "Our Mission: Enterprise open source"
+description: "Open Source must be free of political interest of companies."
 ---

 # Mission <small>better software by sharing know-how</small>